 In August 2019 the Statistical Journal of the International Association for Official Statistics (SJIAOS) launched the new on-line platform for discussion on topics of significant relevance for official statistics (www.officialstatistics.com) as part of the SJIAOS website.
-The discussion platform invites you to con-
+The discussion platform invites you to contribute to important discussions at a time of your own choosing.